Top 10 Thunderbird Alternatives to Try in 2025

 Pricing

 The free version covers only two email accounts.
-Paid plans start at $99/year for one user.
+Paid plans are available with annual billing options for extended functionality.

 User reviews